zeroepix/goprofiler/README.md

     heavyWorkOn(x)                      // call another function
     cp.Tick("heavywork")                // this will measure the time between "work2" and the return from heavyWorkOn(x)
-    // start some really tricky work, open a deep profiler here for this bit of code cp3 := profiler.New("hard work", 3) // this is flagged as a level 3, and will only show with 3 or higher as the command line argument (myapp -p 3)
+    // start some really tricky work, open a deep profiler here for this bit of code cp3 := profiler.New("hard work", 3) // this is flagged as a level 3
     // do a little bit of hard work cp3.Tick("hardwork1")
     // do more hard work